teusH/MySense/PyCom/README.MySense.md

 The easiest way is to install Atom/PyMakr on your computer.
 See the PyCom documentation first.
 Atom in fact will use a telnet and ftp approach to access the PyCom controller either via USB or WiFi.
 Without the MySense scripts loaded the wifi SSID/PASS is LoPy-wlan-HHHH/www.pycom.io.
 MySense main will change the wifi AP SSID/PASS to MySense-HHHH/www.pycom.io.
-Where HHH are the last 4 hex of the wifi mac address.
-You may change the SSID/PAAS within the MySense configuration file.
+Where HHHH are the last 4 hex of the LoPy S/N address or SSID configuration from `Config.py`.
+Unless wifi power management is configured as False (dflt: True) the wifi will be powered off after one hour.
+This to avoid voltage dips caused by wifi beacon and/or a bad adapter.

 You may need to (re)establish WiFi access often to secure access on your computer.
 WiFi password is `www.pycom.io`.
 For telnet or ftp use the default user `micro` with password `python`.
 Use ftp in passive mode.